 - Unlimited access.
 Take your courses at your time and pace

-This program is ideal for those recently coming of age, those who are learning more about the family’s estate plan and intentions, and/or those are ready to have beginning conversations on key principles around stewardship.
+This program is ideal for those recently coming of age, those who are learning more about the family’s estate plan and intentions, and/or those who are ready to have beginning conversations on key principles around stewardship.
 Adults who may have little or no understanding of the family wealth will find this learning program a useful introduction to key stewardship concepts that are universal to beneficiaries in North America to those residing internationally.
 The courses are delivered in English, and there is no assumption that a beneficiary has knowledge about the family’s wealth or trust(s).

 Outline of Lessons

 The Stewardship course introduces the concept of stewardship and the role that stewarding principles play in beneficiary’s lives.
 Students explore values in terms of how they relate to stewardship and being a beneficiary.
-The mission of the Accredited Beneficiary Stewardship (ABS) Program is explained.

 Beneficiary Fundamentals - Course 1